teoaldridge/my-first-express-server/README.md

 If you would like to open this project, you need to:
 1) Install node and npm on your computer, if you don't have it already.
-2) Download the code
+2) Clone the repository "git clone https://github.com/teoaldridge/my-first-express-server.git"
-3) Navigate to the folder on terminal
+3) Navigate to the directory "cd my-first-express-server/"
 4) Type "npm install" to install all project dependencies
 5) Type "npm install -g nodemon" to install nodemon, which is a utility that will monitor for any changes in your source and automatically restart the server.
 6) Then "nodemon server.js" to get the server running on a local host.
+7) Send get request from browser http://localhost:3000/

 ## Video Demonstration